 ~ Casi Short, M.S. in Nurse Anesthesia '20, Certified Registered Nurse Anesthetist

-The proposed B.S. in Nursing program will be challenging but well-paced, with plenty of support available.
+The B.S. in Nursing program will be challenging but well-paced, with plenty of support available.
 In addition to successfully completing general education requirements, which help you develop the multi-disciplinary skills you will need in life and in your career, your nursing coursework covers key subjects, including:

 - Healthcare delivery systems